rmiao/rmiao.github.io/_pages/about.md

 ---

-I am a Senior Engineer/Researcher at Alibaba@Sunnyvale.
+I am a Stuff Engineer/Researcher at Alibaba@Sunnyvale.
 My research focuses on building predictable and high-performance datacenter networks, by leveraging the programmable data plane.
 Here is my <a href="https://scholar.google.com/citations?hl=en&user=sm51kQ8AAAAJ/">Google scholar profile<a>.

 I received my Ph.D. from University of Southern California, under the guidance of prof. <a href="http://minlanyu.seas.harvard.edu/">Minlan Yu<a>.
 I received my M.S. from Tsinghua and B.S. from UESTC.